Francis-Davey-Blog/nihonlife/_drafts/radio-taiso.md

 When I have the energy to go, it has been a useful way to get to know some of the villagers.
 In the Summer holidays, there was quite a crowd.
 The younger children had "stamp cards" to be stamped for doing particular activities during their holiday.
 They could get stamps for coming to Radio Taiso every day for a week and so of course they did, bringing parents or elder siblings with them.
 When asked what they would get for filling in all the stamps, we were told *homeru* (praise), so I guess that the stamps are a little like the gold stars given by my primary school teachers in my youth.

 Almost everymorning the broadcast follows the same pattern.
 One of a pair of presenters, alternatively a man or woman, opens with a morning greeting and then introduces ラジオ体操の歌 ("rajio taisou no uta" or "exercise radio song").
-Although you can find many versions of it online, I cannot find the one that is broadcast to us, but I did manage to find [one on youtube](https://youtu.be/mrfRh64v5r8) sung by its composer [Ichirō Fujiyama](https://en.wikipedia.org/wiki/Ichir%C5%8D_Fujiyama) who is obviously having a lot of fun.
+Although you can find many versions of it online, I cannot find the one that is broadcast to us, but I did manage to find [one on youtube](https://www.youtube.com/watch?v=2A0bHqFrMms) sung by its composer [Ichirō Fujiyama](https://en.wikipedia.org/wiki/Ichir%C5%8D_Fujiyama) who is obviously having a lot of fun.
 I think it gives a feel for the broadcast version.

 The presenter first talks you through a simple exercise action that seems to vary from day to day and then, with declares with glee *rajio taisou daisuki* (I/we love Radio Taiso).
 Exercise music starts and then daily routine starts: a series of exercises, each repeated to the count of eight.
 My knowledge of Japanese body parts and their orientations is not quite up to following the instructions, which is why it was essential to have someone to copy.
 There is actually a second sequence, more focused on building of arm muscle, which I am told is usually skipped by most people doing the exercises.
 By now I am not surprised that En is unusual in doing both.

 Then it is over.
 We all shake ourselves down a little.
 Busy people hurry away to their day's activities, but sometimes there are some who stay and chat a little.
 I always take the opportunity to if I can to practice my rudimentary Japanese.

+Last year, the lady who organises Radio Taiso every day introduced me to her mother, aged 99.
+If you spend much time in rural Japan you will not be particularly surprised.
+You will see many people busily working in fields who appear to be in their 70s or 80s.
+The first neighbour I met in Kagawa was busily tending to one of her rice fields as I walked past.
+She cheerfully introduced herself and I learned she was aged 85.
+How do these people live so long and stay so fit?
+Maybe Radio Taiso is part of that story.

 ## Extra